mariacdadalt/plugin-core/README.md

 		- Inside this folder, all files related to the Views can be found.
 The `Index.html` is a reserved name for the default render of the service.
 You can create other html files here, to render, passing the name of the file to the controller.
 		- If you're using the webpack for compiling code, then all Javascript created inside this folder will be enqueued on the page automatically.
 To enqueue the styles, use a `import './Index.scss'` inside the js file.
 That way the webpack will know to compile it.
 	- `*Controller` Files
 		- Controller files are very powerful, but they have a few constraints.
+Extend the `YourProjectController` class (see usage to know how to create it).
 As a naming convention, you always need to name your controller after your Service Name + Controller.
 So, for example, if you have a ˜UserDetail˜ service (where the name of the folder is UserDetail), your controller would necesserelly need to be called ˜UserDetailController˜.
 Using this name convention, this controller will be able to render any html files inside the views folder.
 	- `*Subscriber` Files
-		-
+		- Subscriber files are the ones responsible for connecting your services to WordPress.
+Extend the `AbstractSubscriber` class and add your hooks and filters in the `subscribe()` function.
 	- `*Definer` Files
-		-
-	- `*Runner` Files
-		-
+		- Definers are special classes used by the DI container to specify injections that can't be autowired.
+This is very useful to set a default constructor variable, like a API Url, for example.
 	- `*CPT` Files
+		- CPT classes are used to create Custom Post Types.
+If following the naming conventions, this class is added automatically to wordpress, without the need to hook it in a subscriber.

 ## Usage